MicrosoftDocs/architecture-center/docs/guide/data/teradata-vantage-data-factory-content.md

     NO PRIMARY INDEX ;
     ```

-4. Next, you'll create a simple pipeline to copy the data from the table, perform some basic transformation, and then load the data into a Blob Storage container.
+4. Next, you create a simple pipeline to copy the data from the table, perform some basic transformation, and then load the data into a Blob Storage container.
 As noted at the start of this procedure, you should have already created the Blob Storage container in your subscription.
 First, create a linked service to connect to the container, which is the sink that you'll copy the data into.

     - Select the **Manage** tab in your data factory, select **Linked services**, and then select **New**:

       :::image type="content" source="media/new-linked-service.png" alt-text="Screenshot that shows the New button." lightbox="media/new-linked-service.png":::

-5. Search for *Azure Blob*, select the **Azure Blob Storage** connector, and then select **Connect**:
+5. Search for *Azure Blob*, select the **Azure Blob Storage** connector, and then select **Continue**:

     :::image type="content" source="media/blob-stroage-connector.png" alt-text="Screenshot that shows the Blob Storage linked service." lightbox="media/blob-stroage-connector.png":::